ahmadansari/AXReachability/README.md

 ## License

-AXNetworkManager is available under the MIT license.
+AXReachability is available under the MIT license.
 See the LICENSE file for more info.